-SARVA SIKSHA MISSION: RESIDENTIAL SCHOOLS FOR GIRLS
+RESIDENTIAL SCHOOLS FOR GIRLS

 This project has been initiated for providing basic education to street, underprivileged children from both urban and rural areas.
-DAS operated two residential units at Kasba, Kolkata comprising of school drop-out children and children who never enrolled in schools.
-These units serve as full-fledged secondary school along with residential hostel facility.
+DAS operated two residential units at Kasba, Kolkata comprising school drop-out children and children who never enrolled in schools.
+These units serve as full-fledged secondary schools along with residential hostel facilities.
 These homes for girl students offer education and residential accommodation to 200 children.
 The parents of these children are satisfied to see their girls pursuing education without obstacles.
+Maximum girls from single parents and few children have no parents.